-Cache functionality is an essential for performance and SEO optimization.
-W3 Total Cache is my favorite plugin for caching and minifying need.
+Cache functionality is essential for performance and SEO optimization.
+W3 Total Cache is my favorite plugin for caching and minifying needs.
 Thanks to their customizability and powerful options.
-In this article, we’re going to solve a W3 Total Cache error related writing the .htaccess file.
+In this article, we’re going to solve a W3 Total Cache error related to writing the .htaccess file.

-At first time, the error may look very terrible and that’s why, some user might try to access manually to .htaccess file.
+At the first time, the error may look very terrible and that’s why some users might try to access manually to the .htaccess file.
 It’s very time-consuming.
 The roots of this error in the file permission.
-Normally, most WordPress files have 644 level of permission.
-Which means the file readable by the owner, group and public, but writable only by the owner.
+Normally, most WordPress files have 644 levels of permission.
+This means the file readable by the owner, group, and public, but writable only by the owner.

-For this, you can use cPanel or FileZilla or other FTP client.
+For this, you can use cPanel or FileZilla, or another FTP client.
 Following is the screenshot of FileZilla.